3D printed car: The future of the automotive industry

 As a result, we might have to wait for a few decades for this technology to become a regular way to produce complete cars and to see the world’s first 3D printed car to be sold.
 But to manufacture spare parts, 3D printing is already an impressive ally, creating bright possibilities, either in terms of design optimization, of lightweight, of sustainability, and of creativity.

 Ready to start embracing the power of additive manufacturing for your 3D printed car parts projects, either to build a functional prototype, a proof of concept, or a finished product?
-Get started with our online 3D printing service!
+Get started with our online 3D printing service, give a try to our SLS or SLM solutions!
 Or maybe do you want to know more about 3D printed car manufacturing?
 Discover our dedicated application page.